syncfusion-content/ej2-javascript-docs/ej2-javascript/diagram/ts/connectors.md

 {% previewsample "page.domainurl/code-snippet/diagram/connectors-cs55" %}

-## Constraints

-* The [`constraints`](../api/diagram/connector#constraints-ConnectorConstraints) property of connector allows to enable/disable certain features of connectors.

-* To enable or disable the constraints, refer [`constraints`](../api/diagram/connectorConstraints).

-The following code illustrates how to disable selection.
+* In some situations, automatic line routing enabled diagram needs to ignore a specific connector from automatic line routing.
+So, in this case, auto routing feature can be disabled to the specific connector using the [`constraints`](../api/diagram/connector#constraints-ConnectorConstraints) property of the connector like the following code snippet.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}